vancura/blit-tech-demos/README.md

 **Minimal game setup and game loop**

-Demonstrates the fundamental structure of a blit-tech game:
+Demonstrates the fundamental structure of a Blit-Tech game:

 - Hardware configuration (`queryHardware`)
 - Game initialization